corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-support-matrix.md

 # CENM support matrix

-The Operating System platforms supported in Corda Enterprise Network Manager are a subset of those supported by [Java](http://www.oracle.com/technetwork/java/javase/certconfig-2095354.html).
+The operating systems supported in Corda Enterprise Network Manager are a subset of those supported by [Java](http://www.oracle.com/technetwork/java/javase/certconfig-2095354.html).

-Production use of Corda Enterprise Network Manager 1.3+ is only supported on Linux OS, see details below.
+Production use of Corda Enterprise Network Manager 1.3+ is only supported on Linux OS; see details below.

-For information about supported Operating Systems for Corda Enterprise, see the Corda Enterprise Edition 4.12 [platform support matrix]({{< relref "../../4.12/enterprise/platform-support-matrix.md" >}}) section or check the relevant [support documentation]({{< relref "../../4.12/enterprise/_index.md" >}}) for previous versions of Corda Enterprise.
+For information about supported operating systems for Corda Enterprise, see the Corda Enterprise Edition 4.12 [platform support matrix]({{< relref "../../4.12/enterprise/platform-support-matrix.md" >}}) section or check the relevant [support documentation]({{< relref "../../4.12/enterprise/_index.md" >}}) for previous versions of Corda Enterprise.

 ## Hardware security modules (HSMs)